soacom/docs-test/ag/howto_replace_fault.md

 How to Replace Fault Messages
 -----------------------------

-This article describes how to replace the content of fault messages using an operational script policy.
+This article describes how to provide custom content for fault messages using an operational script policy.

 It uses a simple script policy acting on both response and fault messages.
 It defines a static fault message that it uses to replace any fault content, and any reponse IF the response http status is greater than or equal to 400.
 It is a simple matter to change the response code criteria, or the static response message.